Middle Ages: Breakup of the Carolingian Empire

 Charlemagne planned to continue the Frankish tradition of dividing his kingdom between all his heirs but was unable to do so as only one son, Louis the Pious (r.
 814–840), was still alive by 813.
 Just before Charlemagne died in 814, he crowned Louis as his successor.
 Numerous divisions of the empire marked Louis's reign of 26 years among his sons and, after 829, civil wars between various alliances of father and sons over the control of various parts of the empire.
 Eventually, Louis recognised his eldest son Lothair I (d.
 855) as emperor and gave him Italy.
 (Note: Italy at the time did not include the entire peninsula but only part of the north.)
 Louis divided the rest of the empire between Lothair and Charles the Bald (d.
 877), his youngest son.
 Lothair took East Francia, comprising both banks of the Rhine and eastwards, leaving Charles West Francia with the empire to the west of the Rhineland and the Alps.
 Louis the German (d.
 876), the middle child, who had been rebellious to the last, was allowed to keep Bavaria under the suzerainty of his elder brother.
 The division was disputed.
-Pepin II of Aquitaine (d. after 864), the emperor's grandson, rebelled in a contest for Aquitaine, while Louis the German tried to annexe all of East Francia.
+Pepin II of Aquitaine (d. after 864), the emperor's grandson, rebelled in a contest for Aquitaine, while Louis the German tried to annex all of East Francia.
 Louis the Pious died in 840, with the empire still in chaos.